jbellsey/redux-model-utils/README.md

 model names (provided by you as a `name` property on each model), and whose values are the reducers for each model.

+You can do this manually if you prefer.

 ##### setStore(store)

 You must call this immediately after creating your store.
 That is all.